jovyinny/whatsap-bot-using-sarufi-api-and-heyoo/README.md

 # Whatsapp bot using sarufi api and heyoo

-This repo is to walk you through, setting up sarufi with whatsapp.
+This repo is to walk you through deploying your [sarufi](https://playground.sarufi.io/) bot to wahtsapp using [replit](https://replit.com/) as the webhook.

 ## The way to go